 7.4.
 The main prizes of the Festival are:

-— Insomnia Grand Prix – the best work of the Contest, as well as US $ 1,000 (gross);
+— Insomnia Grand Prix – the best work of the Competition;

-— The Profnastil Prize – the best work of the international competition of short animated films, as well as US $ 200 (gross);
+— The Profnastil Prize – the best work of the international competition of short animated films;

-— The Debyutoria Prize – the best work of the international competition of young animation, as well as US $ 200 (gross);
+— The Debyutoria Prize – the best work of the international competition of young animation;

-— The Equilibrium Prize – the best non-narrative or experimental work of the Contest, as well as the US $ 200 (gross);
+— The Equilibrium Prize – the best non-narrative or experimental work of the Competition;

 — Special prize of the jury;